1844144/GuntherVD.github.io/connect-ESP32-with-linux.md

 Now start putty.

 Select Serial for Connection type.
 For the serial line fill the device you found before.
 For me this is /dev/ttyUSB0 and the port is 115200.
 Optionan you may save the session by typing in a name in the Saved Sessions field and click save.
 As you can see in the example i saved my session as ESP32.
 Finaly click Open to connect your ESP32.

 ![](assets/images/putty_con.png)

+Next thing you will see is a empty terminal.
+Dont be scared, this is normal.